davewalker5/TelloCommander/README.md

 - Response parser for processing drone "read" command responses
 - Execution of commands from pre-prepared scripts
 - Background monitoring and reporting of drone status
-- Capture of status information to CSV
+- Capture of drone telemetry information to CSV
+- Capture of drone telemetry to a SQL database

 ## Version 1.0.0.5